IzabellaRaulin/snap/docs/TASKS.md

 - **window schedule** which adds a start and/or stop time for the task.
 The time must be given as a quoted string in [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt) format, for example with specific time zone offset:
-  - a regular window with determined start and stop time
+  - a regular window with determined both start and stop time
 ```json
     "version": 1,
     "schedule": {